sjakthol/cfn-execute-change-set/README.md

 * View the chain of causes that leads to resource changes (experimental)
 * Review changes and execute them right away

-**Note**: Resource change cause chains are experimental and might not be fully accurate.
-Always review the raw change set input if you are unsure how changes propagate to resources.

 ## Installation
 ```
 npm i -g cfn-execute-change-set